esoterik0/AM-Radio-Pattern/README.md

 The map of towers, and the pattern are at two very differnt scales, at the scale of the pattern all the antennas are at the origin.
 The towers are scaled up to show their relative positions.

 I intend to brush up on my C# by reforing this, and adding a few quality of life features.
 It is useable now if any radio engineers need it, but it will get better.

+# how to build

+AMPattern.sln can be opened by visual studo comunity edition, I last used VS 2022.